Rasmusafj/02456-deep-learning-project12/README.md

 The end goal was a paper with the proposed method and results.
 The paper can be found in `paper/project12.pdf`.
 The abstract is included below.

 ## Abstract of paper
-### Titel: Environmental sound classification with semi-supervised learning
+### Title: Environmental sound classification with semi-supervised learning
 In this paper, we explore a semi-supervised learning approach for environmental sound classification.
 A convolutional autoencoder is used for pre-training the weights in the network.
 Two different methods for the invertions of the max-pooling layers are examined in the decoder; upsampling and unpooling.
 The semi-supervised approach is benchmarked against a supervised approach with similar architecture on a public available dataset.
 The results show that semi-supervised learning yields slightly better performance utilizing unlabeled data.